Greener NHS

 Investment is important for implementation

 These targets were formalised on 1 July 2022 through the Health and Care Act 2022.
 The ‘Delivering a ‘Net Zero’ National Health Service’ report2) outlines the measures the NHS has already implemented or plans to introduce in order to reduce emissions.
-However, targets are not the only thing, as Dr. Tully explains: “In addressing carbon neutrality, it's not just about setting targets - it's equally important to provide support and guidance.
+However, targets are not the only thing, as Dr. Tulley explains: “In addressing carbon neutrality, it's not just about setting targets - it's equally important to provide support and guidance.
 Rather than simply telling people what to do, we must offer help in various ways.
 One approach is to emphasise the importance of the issue to ensure people remain focused on it.
 Another is offering practical guidance on how to reduce carbon emissions.
 And, of course, funding is crucial, as many of the initiatives needed to reduce emissions require upfront investment.”

 Impact on the healthcare industry